 Risk Likelihood Consequence Risk Analysis Mitigation Reputation: licence not approved.
 Unlikely Minor Low Seek to negotiate terms to Council satisfaction.
-The City's standard licence will be the formal document Reputation: licence not approved - restricted limitations for the fishing industry at Bettys Beach Unlikely Minor Low Seek to negotiate terms to Council satisfaction

-Opportunity: To provide support to the Bettys Beach commercial fishing industry given the fishing industries historic and economic association with the Bettys Beach area

-Opportunity: To provide the fishermen with the alibility to make the area safe during operations
+The City's standard licence will be the formal document Reputation: licence not approved Unlikely Minor Low Seek to negotiate terms to Council satisfaction satisfaction Opportunity: To provide support to the Bettys Beach commercial fishing industry given the fishing industries historic and economic association with the Bettys Beach area Opportunity: To provide the fishermen with the alibility to make the area safe during operations